 - Security Cookies are used for security purposes

-- To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information.
+- Furthermore, to provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information.

 Legal Basis for Processing Personal Data under General Data Protection Regulation (GDPR)